tsrobinson/academic-kickstart/content/post/lockdown-books/index.md

 **Unsheltered, Barbara Kingsolver -- 5/5**
 Brutally depressing, particularly at the beginning, and a little close for comfort in terms of how it charts the trials and tribulations of an academic careers!
 I like how the central themes of the book revealed themselves slowly -- the environmental and anti-capitalist narrative develops as the novel progresses.
 I enjoyed alternating between time periods (unsurprisingly) and the parallels were really clever.
 The linking words (some phrase in the last paragraph of one chapter became the title of the next) felt a little unncessary, but overall I thought this book was excellent.

+**Silence of the Girls, Pat Barker -- 4.5/5**
+Enjoyed this cover to cover -- unlike Miller's retelling of the Illiad, there's no magical realism at play here.
+Barker's treatment of the death of Patroclus was particularly good, and the ending was very powerful.
+The first chapter was particularly compelling, and the frankness of Briseis (and the other captured women) was refreshing.
+Despite the horrors and their treatment, Barker makes this a story of defiance even if in ways that on the face of it seem like defeat (hence the name I guess).

+**Index of Self-Destructive Acts, Christopher Beha  --  2/5** I just never got into this book.
+I was hoping it would be Auster-like in its setting, but both the story and the writing style felt thin and uninteresting.
+The group of wealthy/famous individuals who fall from grace are not only unlikeable (which would be fine), but also a bit boring.
+At times I did find myself being drawn in, but more of the time the book felt like an airport novel.
+The baseball link was underdone, the discussion of statistics and rational action weak, and the story just seemed to sputter on.

+**Everything Under, Daisy Johnson -- 4/5**
+Can see why this is part of the new vanguard of fiction writing.
+The tone is very sombre, and it was almost tiring (in a good way) to read the main character Gretel addreess her mother directly.
+The Oedipus retelling was clever, though I found the Bonak a little too confusing at times -- I'm not sure I fully got the killing scene near the end.

+**A Drop of Patience, William Melvin Kelley -- 5/5**
+A more straightforward, linear story than *A Different Drummer* but I found it very powerful.
+Some of the same ideas come through here -- whether a blacks should cater for whites (in this case as consumers of music), the awkwardness of liberal whites, and what drives people's ambitions.
+I found Ludlow a compelling character -- he is really flawed, and Kelley cleverly distinguishes between the character's genuine inner monologue and his speech as a way of highlighting these imperfections.

 ---
 *In general, what I've learned is that the landscapes and physical spaces that the stories occupy are what stick with me.
 I can instantly feel the parched, dusty fields of *A Different Drummer* or the uncomfortable, uneasy feel of Frances' flat in *Conversations with Friends*.
 And while both Kerala (*The God of Small Things*) and the island of Aeaea (*Circe*) are lush settings, they have almost completely opposite emotional effects given the stories that take place within them.
 Whereas the dense wildlife of Circe's home grant her freedom and power, the rubber plants and foliage of Ayemenem are claustrophobic, choking the lives (and fates) of the children.
 How characters move about, interact, and think in these spaces is really important -- and I guess this feels even more poignant given how static everyday (real) life is currently.*